Certora/Documentation/docs/ref-manual/cli/options.md

 (-showInternalFunctions)=
 #### `--settings -showInternalFunctions`

+**What does it do?**

-This option causes the Prover to output a list of all the potentially summarizable internal function calls.
+This option causes the Prover to output a list of all the potentially summarizable internal function calls on the command line.
+The output is also visible in the log file that you can download from the report.

+**When to use it?**

 In some cases the Prover is unable to locate all internal function calls, and so summaries may not be applied.
 This option can be useful to determine whether summary is applied or not.

 The Prover's ability to locate a summarizable call depends on the call site, rather than the method declaration.
 In particular, it is possible that the